HiDiHlabs/computational-oncology-group/getting-started.md

 #### Software portal
 Some standard software can be installed from the Software portal (Empirium?).
 You can find a link to it on your Desktop.
 Note that this service is only accessible on premise (it will not work when using VPN in HomeOffice).

+##### Install Slack
+Find Software selbst installieren in your Charite labtop desktop, follow the guide and open it.
+Tap in slack and install the software.
+##### Install VScode
+Open https://code.visualstudio.com/ , Download Windows x64 User Installer Stable.

 #### Local admin rights
 If you are using a Laptop with a Windows Charité Image you will not have admin rights on your machine.
 If you need to install something or change settings (e.g. to activate the Windows subsystem for Linux) that need administrative rights on Windows you can request these if you fill out the form below and send it to *lokaleadminrechte@charite.de*.
 The rights will be granted for one month and can be activated by restarting as soon as you received a confirmation email.
 * https://intranet.charite.de/fileadmin/user_upload/portal/service/service_06_geschaeftsbereiche/service_06_14_it/Antrag-lokale-Adminrechte.pdf